Emanuela Del Gado Elected as 2020 Fellow of the American Physical Society

 “By using computational statistical physics, we try to understand the fundamental physics of how they work — how their microstructure forms, how they respond to environmental conditions or their usage or age,” says Del Gado.
 “Basically, we want to identify the microstructural underpinnings of how these different things work in order to help develop new theories, understand experiments, or even devise new materials or smarter versions of them.”

-Del Gado also says that understanding these materials on a deep level is the first crucial step to make better materials that are stronger, recyclable, more sustainable or durable.
+Del Gado also says that understanding these materials on a deep level is the first crucial step to make better materials that are stronger, recyclable, more sustainable or more durable.

-“The questions we are after are really difficult because the materials we study are very complex – for example, cement is a material that hardens as several chemical reactions develops in parallel,” Del Gado continues.
+“The questions we are after are really difficult because the materials we study are very complex – for example, cement is a material that hardens as several chemical reactions develop in parallel,” Del Gado continues.
 “They are also challenging because these inquiries are at the frontier of what we know.
 The physics that describes how these complex microstructures respond to perturbations and non-equilibrium conditions is still being developed.
 But that makes it really exciting because we can participate in the development of new ideas and the building of new theories.”

 By using computational tools rooted in statistical mechanics, Del Gado and her fellow researchers are able to perform complex calculations that go beyond basic approximations to better understand these structures.